- What Role Does an Amazon Product Listing Serve?

 Many Amazon users determine a product's relevance to their search based on its title.
 The product might only be clicked if the title has meaningful, relevant keywords.

-The Amazon algorithm A9 prioritizes search terms in a product's title during searches.
-Achieving the perfect balance between keywords, product attributes, and persuasive selling points is pivotal.
+The Amazon algorithm prioritizes search terms in a product's title during searches.
+Balancing keywords, product attributes, and selling points is crucial.

 Regarding the title's length, 200 characters are the maximum limit.
 However, it's advisable to keep the title shorter.
 If you've already conveyed the essential information, overloading it with unnecessary keywords can be counterproductive.
 While a more extended title allows for more keywords, the keyword relevance decreases with the length.
 Furthermore, lengthy Amazon product titles can deter many customers and lead to fewer clicks.